Frequently Asked Questions

 The number of days students must devote to the program varies each semester.
 Each semester has a clinical component which is completed at facilities in the Golden Triangle area.
 The program lasts three semesters.

 The cost of the program is available on our website.
 For information regarding financial aid, contact the Office of Financial Aid at (409) 882-3317 or by financial aid office e-mail.
 Scholarships for health care professionals are available throughout the program.
-The nursing department shares scholarship information with the eligible students as it becomes available.
+The nursing department shares scholarship information with the students as it becomes available.

 Students who plan to transfer to a BSN program should contact that program and get a commitment in writing that this course is transferable.
 All courses are transferable to any other Texas College that has the same Workforce Education Course Manual (WECM) course number.
 Students need to inform their academic advisor of their educational goals so that the student can register for the most appropriate courses.